ABOUT

 Our Union with DPWC

 Dana Point Women’s Club was one of the first charities to support the Project Foster cause from its inception as “My Own – A Case for Kids” in early 2023.
-On June 1, 2025, founder Debby Thrailkill and the Board of Dana Point Women’s Club (DPWC) mutually agreed to add “My Own—a Case for Kids” to DPWC’s family of philanthropic programs, rebranding it with the more succinct name of “Project Foster”, as it had always been referred to within DPWC.
+On June 1, 2025, founder Debby Thrailkill and the Board of Dana Point Women’s Club (DPWC) mutually agreed to add the heart-warming cause to DPWC’s family of philanthropic programs, rebranding it with the name it had always had within DPWC - "Project Foster".

 Accolades and Awards

 OC presiding judges have praised the Project Foster program, citing the difference these cases make for foster children.
 A brand-new rolling suitcase of “my own stuff” helps break the cycle of trauma and demonstrates that people really do care.
 Founder Debby Thrailkill has received numerous awards including a “Kindness Award” from the city of Laguna Beach.
 She has been an LA Times Woman of the Year Nominee, “Helpful Honda Hero” in both 2024 and 2025, and has received Certificates of Recognition from the CA Assembly and County of Orange Children and Family Services, as well as being recognized in several radio and television segments.
+Project Foster has continued to receive awards from elected officials and was recently recognized for its exemplary service to vulnerable youth by the Orange County Board of Supervisors.